rachow/coinhoppa.lib/README.md

   - Get OHLCV for a trading pair
   - Restart service / Reload Cached data
   - Pump data into NoSQL DB / Time-Series
+- Bots (DCA / Arbitrage) and more.
+- Interact with AI Services?

 ### Why?